-4.1 Modify the STEP Function in FFT
+4.2 Modify the STEP Function in FFT

-Indications from the GPROF program suggest that a significant amount of time is spent in the step function.
-We will try to parallelize the FFT program by working on the main loop in this function, whose loop index is J.
+Indications from the gprof performance profiler suggest that a significant amount of the execution time for fft is spent in the step() function.
+We will try to parallelize the program by working on the main loop in this function, whose loop index is J.